dbrennand/home-ops/docs/ansible/pihole.md

 # Pi-hole

-The Ansible [pihole-playbook.yml](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/pihole-playbook.yml) is used to deploy and configure Pi-hole on my Raspberry Pi 3 in my Homelab.
+The [Pi-hole playbook](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/pihole-playbook.yml) is used to deploy and configure Pi-hole on my Raspberry Pi 3 in my Homelab.

 ## Overview

 The Raspberry Pi 3 in my Homelab acts as a DNS server by running [Pi-hole](https://pi-hole.net/) in a container.
-Furthermore, I configure [Tailscale](https://tailscale.com/) to be able to get ad-blocking whilst on the go.
+Furthermore, [Tailscale](https://tailscale.com/) is deployed to be able to get ad-blocking whilst on the go.

 ## Prerequisites